intel/scikit-learn-intelex/doc/sources/system_requirements.rst

      - ✔️

 .. note::
-    It supports Intel CPU and GPU except on MacOS.
+    It supports CPUs and GPUs

 **Anaconda Cloud: Conda-Forge channel**